 Cloud SQL for PostgreSQL read-replica monitoring

-You can monitor read-replicas the same way you monitor the primary instance, using the Cloud Console monitoring metrics (as described earlier).
-Also, there is a dedicated monitoring metric for monitoring the replication delay—determining the lag between the primary instance to the read-replica instance in bytes (can be monitored from the read-replica instance overview tab in the Cloud Console).
+You can monitor read-replicas the same way you monitor the primary instance, using the console monitoring metrics (as described earlier).
+Also, there is a dedicated monitoring metric for monitoring the replication delay—determining the lag between the primary instance to the read-replica instance in bytes (can be monitored from the read-replica instance overview tab in the console).

 gcloud sql instances describe REPLICA_NAME